bevy-cheatbook/bevy-cheatbook/src/programming/intro-code.md

 on different CPU threads.
 This way, you get multithreading, utilizing modern multi-core CPU hardware effectively, with no extra effort from you!

-For best parallelism performance, it is recommended that you keep your functionality and [your data][cb::ecs-intro-data] granular.
-Create many small systems, each one with a narrowly-scoped purpose and accessing only the data it needs.
+For best parallelism, it is recommended that you keep your functionality and [your data][cb::ecs-intro-data] granular.
+Split up your systems, so each one has a narrowly-scoped purpose and access to only the data it needs.
 This gives Bevy more opportunities for parallelism.
 Putting too much functionality in one system, or too much data in a single [component][cb::component] or [resource][cb::res] `struct`, limits parallelism.

 Bevy's parallelism is non-deterministic by default.
 Your systems might run in a different and unpredictable order relative to one another, unless you add